mhucka/zowie/index.md

 4. Unzip the file; this will leave you with a file named `zowie`, which is the program itself.
 5. Move `zowie` to a folder where you put other command-line programs (e.g. `/usr/local/bin`).

-If you want to put it in `/usr/local/bin` but it does not exist on your computer yet, you can create it by opening a terminal window and running the following command in it (_prior_ to moving `zowie` into `/usr/local/bin`):
+If you want to put it in `/usr/local/bin` but that folder does not exist on your computer yet, you can create it by opening a terminal window and running the following command (_prior_ to moving `zowie` into `/usr/local/bin`):

 ```shell
 sudo mkdir /usr/local/bin